Adnan Yaakob

-Adnan Yaakob (Jawi: عدنان بن حاج يعقوب; born 18 April 1950) is a Malaysian politician who served as the 14th Menteri Besar of Pahang from 25 May 1999 to 15 May 2018.
-He is a member of the United Malays National Organisation (UMNO).
+Adnan Yaakob (Jawi: عدنان بن حاج يعقوب; born 18 April 1950) is a Malaysian politician and teacher who served as the 13th Menteri Besar of Pahang from May 1999 to May 2018, making him the longest serving Menteri Besar of the state, and Member of the Pahang State Legislative Assembly (MLA) for Pelangai from August 1986 to November 2022.
+He is a member and was the State Chairman of Pahang and Division Chief of Bentong of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.
+He is the longest-serving Menteri Besar of Pahang and Pelangai MLA, serving in both positions for 19 years and 36 years respectively.

 Biography

-Born (in 1950) and raised in Bentong, Pahang, Adnan Yaakob graduated from secondary school and became a teacher in 1969.
+Born and raised in Bentong, Pahang, Adnan graduated from secondary school and became a teacher in 1969.
 He then attended the University of Malaya from 1972 and graduated in 1975.
 He studied for his Diploma of Education until 1977 before enrolling at the International Islamic University Malaysia to study law.

 Adnan never completed his law studies, having dropped out to join full-time politics.
-He contested and won the Pahang State Legislative Assembly seat in Pelangai during the 1986 general election.
+He contested and won the Pahang State Legislative Assembly seat in Pelangai during the 1986 state election.
 He was elected UMNO division chief in Bentong in 1987.

-In 1999, Adnan was appointed Menteri Besar of Pahang, succeeding Mohd Khalil Yaakob.

-In the aftermath of the 2018 election, he was succeeded by Wan Rosdy Wan Ismail as Menteri Besar.
-At 19 years of service, Adnan Yaakob is the longest-serving Menteri Besar of Pahang to date.
+In 1999, Adnan was appointed the Menteri Besar of Pahang, succeeding Mohd Khalil Yaakob.
+He was succeeded by Wan Rosdy Wan Ismail as the Menteri Besar in 2018.